 pushes to improve.
 One who will not be manipulated into being a

 Sadie: What ways do you think that this issue is particularly problematic for people in the lifestyle?
 What are some ways that we can increase our self-esteem within the D/s construct?

 Lady Bleu: "I don't feel that it is problematic over-all.
 I simply feel that the idea that someone will 'fix' what is wrong attracts some who can't/won't take responsibility for whatever problems they might have."

 Sadie: Is there anything else you'd like to share with our readers?

-Sensuous Sadie is a columnist and edits SCENEsubmissions, a free e-newsletter featuring articles and interviews on BDSM and Spirituality.
+Sensuous Sadie is a BDSM columnist and edits SCENEsubmissions, a free e-newsletter for the New England area and beyond.
 She is the founder and leader (1999 - 2001) of Rose & Thorn, Vermont's first BDSM group.
-Comments, compliments and complaints, as well as requests for reprinting can be addressed to her at SensuousSadie@aol.com or visit her website at www.sensuoussadie.com .
-Sadie believes the universe is abundant, and that sharing information freely is part of this abundance, so she allows reprints of her writing in most venues.
+Comments, compliments and complaints, as well as requests for reprinting can be addressed to her at SensuousSadie@aol.com or visit her website at www.sensuoussadie.com.
+Sadie believes that the universe is abundant, and that sharing information freely is part of this abundance, so she allows reprints of her writing in most venues.